 A recent study found that students’ minds were most likely to wander in class on Mondays and Fridays.
 Presumably, thoughts about the previous or upcoming weekend were just too distracting.
-So how can we help students improve their focus and improve concentration during lessons?
+So how can we help students improve their focus and stay concentrated during lessons?

-Research shows that the ability to improve concentration and attention is something that can be improved, even from a very young age.
+Research shows that the ability to concentrate and pay attention is something that can be improved, even from a very young age.
 Our ability to focus is not a fixed quantity.
 We’ve reviewed the research and recommend eight strategies to help students focus better in class.

 There is a growing body of research that shows that people who eat breakfast have better concentration over the course of the morning.
 Unfortunately, many students regularly skip breakfast, with one study reporting that 60% of teenage boys and 70% of teenage girls do so.

-A fascinating study split students into three groups; those that ate breakfast, those that did not and those that just had an energy drink instead.
-These students were monitored over the course of four days and did tests to measure their attention and memory.
+A fascinating study split students into three groups; those that ate breakfast, those that did not and those that had an energy drink instead.
+These students were monitored over the course of four days and took part in tests to measure their attention and memory.
 The results?
 Students who ate breakfast did significantly better than their peers who skipped it or just had an energy drink.

-Other research have found a host of other benefits to eating breakfast.
+Other research has found a host of other benefits to eating breakfast.
 This includes improving physical health, better mental health and reducing feelings of fatigue.
-You can read more about this research in our blog on ‘7 Reasons Why Breakfast is Important’
+You can read more about this research in our blog about why breakfast is important.

 Put The Distraction Away